YottaDB/YDBDoc/ProgGuide/utility.rst

 Unicode Utility Routines
 ---------------------------

 The %UTF2HEX and %HEX2UTF M utility routines provide conversions between UTF-8 and hexadecimal code-point representations.
-Both these utilities run in only in UTF-8 mode; in M mode, they both trigger a run-time error.
+Both these utilities run only in UTF-8 mode; in M mode, they both trigger a run-time error.

 ++++++++++++++++
 %UTF2HEX